BEST BOXING GLOVES WEIGHTS FOR SPARRING, TRAINING OR HEAVY BAG

 Marvel's Captain America Boxing Gloves

-The benefit to the added weight on your hands means increasing the endurance on your punches.
-Not only will you be able to crank up your volume of punches, but the speed in which you deliver those punches will be much faster!
+The benefit of weighted boxing gloves on your hands means increasing the endurance of your punches.
+Not only will you be able to crank up your volume of punches, but the speed at which you deliver those punches will be much faster!

 When it's time to spar with a partner, that's when you move up to the heavier gloves.
 These sparring gloves have a more substantial amount of padding, which will protect your partner when you land those heavy blows.

-Depending on your size, 14 oz, 16 oz and even larger gloves can be good for all-around usage.
-They can be used for hitting pads, heavy bag work, general training, and sparring.
-In this case, when heavier gloves are used for pad or heavy bag work, those repetitive blows with bigger gloves develop your strength, which translates to power!
+Depending on your size, 14 oz, 16 oz, and even larger gloves can be good for all-around usage.
+They can be used for hitting pads, heavy bag work, shadow boxing, general training, and with a sparring partner.
+In this case, when heavier gloves are used for pad or heavy bag work, those repetitive blows with bigger gloves and added weight develop your strength, which translates to power and faster hand speed!

 Body weight is a key factor to consider because the amount of force from your punches will vary from someone who's a different size.

 If any size of Hayabusa T3 Boxing Gloves will work, then how do we know what to choose?
-It boils down to feel.
-Some like to wear 10 oz and 12 oz on a heavy bag because they like to hone their technique and speed of their strikes.
+It boils down to feeling.
+Some like to wear 10 oz and 12 oz on a heavy bag because they like to hone their technique and the speed of their strikes.
 Others like to train in 16 oz or 18 oz gloves because they like the additional weight at the end of their arms.
-Don’t know what you prefer?
+Don't know what you prefer?
 No problem!
-Hayabusa T3 Boxing Gloves all come with a 90-day “no questions asked” guarantee because we know you need the right glove for the right job and we’ll make sure you get it!
+Hayabusa T3 Boxing Gloves all come with a 90-day "no questions asked" guarantee because we know you need the right size boxing gloves for the right job and we'll make sure you get it!